sartography/cr-connect-tutorial/03_cr_connect_workflow/00_index.rst

 There are `scripts` which can be called from workflows.
 These scripts can call services or run standard Python.
 They are a primary way of extending workflow capabilities.

+We will take a simple example of calling an external data source, and use it to learn about the different parts of the CR Connect Workflow code base.

 .. toctree::
    :maxdepth: 2